mefrem/mefrem.github.io/_pages/about.md

     alt: "The Burmese border with Thailand, January 2019"
 last_modified_at: 2019-10-20
 ---

-The internet is amazing.
-Here's my slice of it.

 I’m a data scientist based on the East Coast.
 I love writing and explaining things.
 I think often about unintended consequences, human fallibility, and human ingenuity.

 I've been inspired to share some of my ideas after hearing how often the "obvious and mundane" [bears repeating](https://guzey.com/personal/why-have-a-blog/#but-i-don-t-have-anything-original-to-say-and-i-would-be-just-repeating-things-said-elsewhere-on-the-internet) and [why "unoriginal" writing is useful](https://guzey.com/personal/why-have-a-blog/#but-i-don-t-have-anything-original-to-say-and-i-would-be-just-repeating-things-said-elsewhere-on-the-internet).
 You can find more on my [Twitter](https://twitter.com/maxefremov).